Overview

 What to See & Do

-- Mizen Head Visitor Centre (Mizen Vision) – A maritime heritage museum that houses exhibits on trans‑Atlantic shipping, a navigational‑aids simulator, a scale model of Fastnet Lighthouse, and an underwater wildlife room.
-The centre also includes an audio‑visual map room and a storm‑room that brings the Atlantic’s fury to life.
+- Mizen Head Visitor Centre (Mizen Vision) – A maritime heritage museum that houses exhibits on trans‑Atlantic shipping, a navigational‑aids simulator, a scale model of Fastnet Lighthouse, an underwater wildlife room and the Fastnet Rescue Tide Clock.

-- The 99 Steps and Arched Bridge – A descent of 99 steps leads to the bridge, a 355‑metre span that offers uninterrupted views of the crashing waves, the Fastnet Lighthouse in the distance, and the seabed where seals, dolphins and occasional hump‑back whales surface.
+- The 99 Steps and Arched Bridge – A descent of 99 steps leads to the 355‑metre bridge, offering uninterrupted views of the crashing waves, Fastnet Lighthouse and the seabed where seals, dolphins and occasional hump‑back whales surface.

 - Signal Station & Keeper’s Quarters – Explore the former keeper’s house, the engine room, the Marconi radio room and the Mizen map collection.
 Original artefacts illustrate how the station guided ships through treacherous waters.

-- Wildlife Watching – The cliffs are a prime spot for birdwatching; gannets, kittiwakes and choughs frequent the cliffs, while seals and porpoises can be seen below the bridge.
-Seasonal whale‑watching tours depart from nearby ports, offering chances to see minke, fin and hump‑back whales.
+- Wildlife Watching – The cliffs are a prime spot for birdwatching; gannets, kittiwakes, choughs, puffins and guillemots frequent the cliffs, while seals, porpoises and a range of whales (minke, fin and hump‑back) can be seen below the bridge.

-- Scenic Walks – From the visitor centre you can follow well‑maintained paths to several viewing platforms that frame the Atlantic horizon.
+- Scenic Walks – From the visitor centre you can follow well‑maintained paths to several viewing platforms.
 The walk to the bridge takes about 15 minutes and is highlighted on most West Cork road‑trip itineraries.
+The terrain is steep in places and may be challenging for those with limited fitness.

 - Mizen Shop & Café – After exploring, relax at the on‑site café or browse the shop for locally made linen, wool and craft items.